by Marcelle Pick, OB/GYN NP

 - Lowered immunity

 But simply adding more DHEA to the equation is not the answer — despite what some of the popular products claim.
 DHEA alone can’t fix adrenal imbalance (don’t believe any product that says it will!), but it can be an important factor in a combination approach that includes hormonal and nutritional support, lifestyle changes, and proper rest.
-For more information on adrenal function and adrenal exhaustion, see our articles on adrenal health.
+For more information on adrenal function and adrenal exhaustion, see our extensive list of articles in our Adrenal Health section.

 Remember that DHEA is just one stop along the metabolic pathway — it doesn’t work in a vacuum.
 How it gets converted comes down to your individual biochemistry — some women may use it to make more estrogen, others may make more testosterone.
 Just throwing a pill into the mix without understanding the bigger picture is never a wise choice.
 Because having too much DHEA, or converting DHEA into too much of one hormone and not enough of another, can be as upsetting to your body as not having enough.